-Energy 4 Impact has been awarded a grant by the Swedish Postcode Lottery Foundation to implement the Productive and Empowered Women Enterprises programme in Senegal.
+Energy 4 Impact has been awarded a grant by the Swedish Postcode Lottery Foundation to implement the Productive and Empowered Women Entrepreneurs in Rural Senegal programme.
 55 women groups and cooperatives, representing over 2,600 women engaged in farming, dairy production, agro-transformation, shop keeping and weaving in the Tambacounda, Kolda and Thiès regions will be supported to improve their productivity, livelihood and income thanks to investments in sustainable energies.

 Through a combination of mentorship, capacity building, access to pilot grants and to concessional debt, strategic partnerships along the value chain and market linkages, women groups will be able to invest in productive appliances (solar powered fridges, crop dryers, irrigation systems and mills).
 The project will be implemented in collaboration with local technical partners, financial institutions, equipment suppliers, manufacturers, and authorities.

 By strengthening women businesses skills through finance, marketing, agronomy and technology mentoring, and facilitating investment in productive appliances, the initiative hopes to help women entrepreneurs increase the productivity, resilience, efficiency and viability of their businesses.